-6. The Interim Financial Statements have been reviewed, and the Annual Financial Statements have been audited without qualification, by KPMG Česká republika Audit, s.r.o., an audit company registered with the Czech Chamber of Auditors.
-KPMG Česká republika Audit, s.r.o., has no material interest in the Issuer.
+6. The consolidated financial statements of the Issuer have been audited without qualification for the years ended 31 December 2018 and 31 December 2017 by KPMG Česká republika Audit, s.r.o., an audit company registered with the Czech Chamber of Auditors.
+KPMG Česká republika Audit, s.r.o. has no material interest in the Issuer.

-Documents Available
+Documents on Display

-- 7. For the life of the Prospectus and for as long as the Notes are listed on the official list, and admitted to trading on the Regulated Market: - (a) Copies of the constitutive documents of the Issuer (together with English translations thereof, as applicable) will be available for inspection in electronic form on the website of the Issuer at https://www.epinfrastructure.cz/en/activities/povinne-uverejnovane-informace-2/. - (b) Physical copies of the Agency Agreement and the Deed of Covenant may be inspected during normal business hours at the specified office of the Fiscal Agent. - (c) This Prospectus will be available, in electronic format, on the website of Euronext Dublin at www.ise.ie.
+- 7. Physical copies of the following documents (together with English translations thereof, as applicable) may be inspected during normal business hours at the specified office of the Fiscal Agent for as long as the Notes are listed on the official list, and admitted to trading on the Global Exchange Market, of Euronext Dublin: - (a) the constitutive documents of the Issuer; - (b) the Agency Agreement and the Deed of Covenant; and - (c) the Financial Statements.

+In addition, these Listing Particulars will be available, in electronic format, on the website of Euronext Dublin (www.ise.ie).